scottvr/apifuse/README.md

 # apifuse

-`apifuse` is a user-space FUSE proof of concept that projects an OpenAPI-described REST API into a read-only filesystem.
+`apifuse` is a user-space FUSE proof of concept that projects an OpenAPI-described REST API into a read-only filesystem dynamically populated with "files" and "directories" by responses to API calls when accessed by any means through the OS, as if the data resided on a local filesystem.

-It can also mount a local JSON document directly as a static filesystem tree.
+It can also mount a local JSON document directly as a static filesystem tree, without reaching out to an API to dynamically the tree or data contained within.

 It is designed around a simple idea: